tarwn/lessthandot-hugo/blogs/content/posts/2013-01-15-displaying-net-build-warnings-in.md

 So far we have improved methods of seeing the warning count and watching how it changes over time, but the actual list still leaves something to be desired.
 Luckily, TeamCity supports [custom report tabs][6] in the Build Results.
 This gives us an easily accessible place to put the warnings and, since it uses HTML, better formatting options than the text file.

 First I need to update the powershell script to output the HTML file.
-TeamCity will be picking up an entire folder for the report tab, so I could add some external CSS or image files for my report, but I&#8217;ll leave that for another day.
+TeamCity will be picking up an entire folder for the report tab, so I could add some external CSS or image files for my report, but I'll leave that for another day.

 ```text
 # html report output